 Gasoline is poisonous and can cause injury or death.
 Handle gasoline with care.
 Never siphon gasoline by mouth.
 If you should swallow some gasoline or inhale a lot of gasoline vapor, or get some gasoline in your eyes, see your doctor immediately.
 If gasoline spills on your skin, wash with soap and water.
 If gasoline spills on your clothing, change your clothes.

-or higher.
-If knocking (or pinging) occurs, use a gasoline of a different brand or premium unleaded fuel.
+occurs, use a gasoline of a different brand or premium unleaded fuel.
 Use of unleaded fuel will extend spark plug life and reduce maintenance costs.